ramereth/presentation-ba372/virtualization/virtualization.md

 !SLIDE subsection

-# How it helps the Open Source Lab #
+## How it helps the Open Source Lab ##

-!SLIDE incremental
+!SLIDE bullets incremental

-* Host more projects with less
+* Host more projects with less resources
+* Offer full Operating System
+* Fast deployment
-* More redudancy
+* More redundancy